anguyenbus/Longformer-Scholar-document-classification/README.txt

 The directory contents are as follows:

-group9_ass2_model.ipynb						- A Jupyter notebook to perform a classification task. best_model.pkl							- A pkl file which holding the final classifier of this project. train_data_labels.csv						- A csv file contains training data. test_labels.csv							- A csv file stores test data. pred_labels.csv							- A csv file contains example results from running the program. from_arxiv.csv							- dataset from Kaggle arxiv, already filtered with abstracts and labels vocab.json							- json file with vocalbulary
+scientific_scholar_doc_classification.ipynb			- A Jupyter notebook to perform a classification task. best_model.pkl							- A pkl file which holding the final classifier of this project. (cannot be included due to large size) train_data_labels.csv						- A csv file contains training data. test_labels.csv							- A csv file stores test data. pred_labels.csv							- A csv file contains example results from running the program. from_arxiv.csv							- dataset from Kaggle arxiv, already filtered with abstracts and labels (download from Kaggle, cannot be included due to large size) vocab.json							- json file with vocalbulary
 README								- This document.